For any SEO, high-quality links mean popularity, trust, authority, and higher rankings on SERPs.

 Another factor that affects the health of your link profile is the link quantity.
 Having many links point to your site helps increase rankings.
 But if your domain has too many links, or has acquired them too quickly, your link profile might raise suspicions and result in a penalty.

 How Do Toxic Links Happen?

-As part of our work at the Professional Services team, we regularly assist clients with link analysis.
+As part of our work at the Professional Services team, we regularly assist clients with backlink analysis.
 And if truth be told, we find low-quality, sometimes even toxic links on almost every site we review.

 But this is only natural.
 With so much activity on the Internet, a website is bound to have at least some weak backlinks in its link profile.
 Here are some reasons why:

 - Many websites use automated scripts to scrape and republish other people’s content.
 And to look more trustworthy, some reference and link to the source to the page.
-This, naturally, results in a backlink, albeit far from a good quality one.
+This, naturally, results in a backlink, albeit far from a quality one.